ioustamora/datamesh/README.md

-# DataMesh - Distributed Data Storage Network
+# DataMesh - Distributed Data Storage Network (in active development - dont use in production !!!)

 A secure, fault-tolerant distributed data storage system built with Rust, libp2p, and cryptographic best practices.